 Perhaps shockingly, each year North American homes use more than 136 million pounds of pesticides on lawns, gardens, and even inside homes.
 And what’s worse?
 Residential homeowners use about three times the amount of pesticides as farmers.
-These are unfortunate statistics that highlight the importance of going green and turning to more eco-friendly practices all around.

 Many (new) gardeners may not realize this, but the easiest way to keep insects away and prevent damage to your garden from pests is to discourage them from ever coming in the first place.
 Here are a few preventative tips to help you get started with a healthy garden: